Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 - **AppImage**:- AppImage is a format for distributing portable software or executables on Linux without needing superuser permissions to install the application.

 - **GNOME Software**:- GNOME Software allows you to find, install and remove new applications and system extensions.
 It showcases screenshots, metadata and user reviews of various applications.
-In Vanilla OS, It supports installing Flatpaks and Snaps.
+In Vanilla OS, It supports installing Flatpaks and Vanilla OS (Apx) meta packages.
 GNOME Software is the Linux equivalent of the Microsoft Store, Play Store and App Store.

 - **Package Manager**:- A package manager or package-management system is a utility with a collection of software tools that automates installing, upgrading, configuring, and removing applications or packages.
 `apx` is the package manager which comes with Vanilla OS.
 It is the equivalent command for Winget on Windows.